Murphy bed

 A Murphy bed (also known as a pull-down bed, fold-down bed, or wall bed) is a bed that is hinged at one end to store vertically against the wall, or inside a closet or cabinet.
-Since they often can be used as both a bed or a closet, Murphy beds may be considered multifunctional furniture.
+Since they often can be used as both a bed or a closet, Murphy beds are multifunctional furniture.

 History

-Murphy bed is named after William Lawrence Murphy (1876–1957), an Irish immigrant in New York who wanted to find a creative method of making space in his small apartment.
+The Murphy bed is named after William Lawrence Murphy (1876–1957), president of the Murphy Bed and Door Company.

 Pre-Murphy folding beds

-Under the name "bureau bedstead" the fold-up bed appeared in the 18th century, but never gained popularity.
+Under the name "bureau bedstead" the fold-up bed appeared in the eighteenth century, but never gained popularity.
 When closed, the bed looked like a bureau with fake drawers, hence the name.
-Gloag points to three 18th century pieces: one manufactured by Gillows of Lancaster and London in 1788, another one advertised by John Taylor in 1769, and the third one with a description published in the Prices for Cabinet Work in 1797.
+Gloag points to three eighteenth century pieces: one manufactured by Gillows of Lancaster and London in 1788, another one advertised by John Taylor in 1769, and the third one with a description published in the Prices for Cabinet Work in 1797.

-Foldup beds were offered in the US through the Sears, Roebuck & Co. catalog, before Murphy's inventions.
+A foldup bed was exhibited in the US by Sarah E. Goode in 1884, and foldup beds were offered through the Sears, Roebuck & Co. catalog in 1895, before Murphy's inventions.